super30admin/SD11/README.md

 <p>Primary features: </p>

-<p>1.
-Posts, pages and groups followed by a user has to be populated on the newsfeed.</p>
+1. Posts, pages and groups followed by a user has to be populated on the newsfeed.
-<p>2.
-Consider designing the newsfeed to accommodate large user base, for example, a user might follow many pages or groups or could have many friends.</p>
+2. Consider designing the newsfeed to accommodate large user base, for example, a user might follow many pages or groups or could have many friends.
-<p>3.
-Newsfeed may not only be restricted to text, include images and videos in your design.</p>
+3. Newsfeed may not only be restricted to text, include images and videos in your design.
-<p>4.
-Your design must be able to periodically update the newsfeed to include new posts as and when the user refreshes.</p>
+4. Your design must be able to periodically update the newsfeed to include new posts as and when the user refreshes.

-<p>Secondary Requirements:</p>
+Secondary Requirements:

-<p>1.
-The design must be able to refresh instantaneously, limit the delay to be within 2s.</p>
+1. The design must be able to refresh instantaneously, limit the delay to be within 2s.
-<p>2.
-A post shouldn’t take more than 5s to make it to a user’s feed assuming a new newsfeed request comes in.</p>
+2. A post shouldn’t take more than 5s to make it to a user’s feed assuming a new newsfeed request comes in.

 **TO DO : Follow the below framework to design System.
 Mandatory upload of hand drawn photos of design.**